 Pop Century

 Rates start from $108 – located in the ESPN Wide World of Sports resort area.
-Here your transportation will be bus.
+Here your transportation will be bus or the Disney Skyliner.
 This value hotel is a little more spread out, to separate the guests with décor throughout that will wow the guests and have everyone reminiscing.
 There are multiple themed pools and a large food court and shopping area.
-Great plus here is a dedicated bus whereas All Star Resorts share among the three of them.
+A great plus here is a dedicated bus whereas All-Star Resorts share among the three of them.

 Bonus Tip: If you want to be close to the main building opt to pay for a Preferred room.
 If the extra money just isn’t in the budget, request 70s Building B or the 80s Building B for the next best thing.